OHIO and INDIANA

 College.
 Named for my great, great grandfather, Dr. John Wheeler,

-Baldwin College's first president (well before it became B-W).
+Baldwin College's first president (awhile before it became B-W).

 Hana hou ("do it again"), our second Hyundai Sonata rent-a-car!